climatecoach/climatecoach.github.io/abuse/index.md

 Someone on our team will respond within one business day to let you know we’ve begun investigating.
 We have published details on [how we investigate use restriction reports](how-we-handle/index.md).
 We will also let you know the outcome of our investigation (unless you ask us not to, or we are not allowed to under law).

-**This policy and process applies to any product created and owned by Climate Coach, LLC.
-That includes Climate Coach (any version), HEY, Highrise, Campfire, Backpack, Writeboard, and Ta-da List.*
+**This policy and process applies to any product created and owned by Climate Coach Ltd.*